hexinz/EECS589_Reviews/Aequitas.md

 <!-- -List at least three important contributions of this paper. -->
 - The paper proposed Aequitas, a admission control system that provides service-level objectives (SLOs) for performance-critical Remote Procedure Calls (PC RPCs) regardless of their size, even when network demand is 10 times beyond provisioned capacity (at the 99.9th-p RNL).
 - Realied cluster-wide predictable latency performance.
-- Hosts can make local decisionis to admit or downgrade QoS for an RPC.
+- Hosts can make local decisions to admit or downgrade QoS for an RPC.

 ### The Methodology